-Once you’ve made the decision to put your child up for adoption, you will want to consider which friends, family members and other people in your life you need or want to tell, and how you will go about it.
+Once you’ve made the decision to put your child up for adoption, you will want to consider how to talk with family and friends about your adoption plan.
 The news will be difficult to share and difficult to hear, no matter what.
 Having a plan ahead of time can make things easier and less stressful for both you and your family.
-It will allow them to focus on supporting you in your decision to do what you feel is best for your baby.

 Here are some of the strategies that other women in your position have found helpful: